 Use wrapping which CAN be recycled

 Use plain brown paper and decorate it with Christmas stamps – or let your children to draw or paint all over it!
-Use jute strings instead of plastic ribbons.
+Also, use strings instead of plastic ribbons.
 Add natural decorating items like a piece of holly branch, mistletoes, or pine tree.
-Make gingerbread cookies and pipe out the recipient’s name on them – then just tie them nicely together with the present.
+Make gingerbread cookies and pipe out the recipient’s name on them.
+Then just tie them nicely together with the present.

 Reusable cloth wrap